Leonard James Spencer

 Leonard James Spencer CBE FRS (7 July 1870 – 14 April 1959) was a British geologist.
 He was an Honorary member of the Royal Geological Society of Cornwall, and also a recipient of its Bolitho Medal.
 He was president of the Mineralogical Society of Great Britain and Ireland from 1936 to 1939.
-In mineralogy Spencer was an original investigator who described several new minerals, including miersite, tarbuttite and parahopeite.
+In mineralogy, Spencer was an original investigator who described several new minerals, including miersite, tarbuttite and parahopeite.
 He also did important work as a curator, editor and bibliographer.
 He was the third person to receive the Roebling Medal, the highest award of the Mineralogical Society of America.
+In 1937, he was awarded the Murchison Medal of the Geological Society of London.
 He wrote at least 146 articles for the Encyclopædia Britannica Eleventh Edition.

 His daughter, Penelope Spencer became a successful free-style dancer and choreographer.